Neotys-Labs/Connect-To-IBM-MQ-Queue/README.md

 ## Changelog

+* 2.2.1 - For security purpose, do not ignore TLS certificates issues (use parameter **tls.insecure** for backward compatibility).
 * 2.1.8 - Support of parameter OpenOptions.
 * 2.1.7 - Support of parameter QueueOperation.
 * 2.1.6 - Support of parameters TrustStorePath, TrustStorePassword, KeyStorePath, KeyStorePassword.